GDPR Compliance checklist for the SME

 This sixth item on our GDPR compliance checklist is one the regulator will ask for if they come knocking on your door.

 GDPR requires all firms to maintain a ‘record of processing activities’, often referred to as GDPR Register.
-Your GDPR Register must contain a list of all processing your firm undertakes on any personal data.
-The personal data could be those of your customers, staff, suppliers, partners etc. and all should be included in the Register.
-You should maintain separate registers for those activities where you are the Data Controller and those where you are a data processor.
+Your GDPR Register must contain a list of all processing your firm undertakes, on any personal data.
+The personal data could be those of your customers, staff, suppliers, partners etc. Everything should be included in the Register.
+You should maintain separate registers for those activities where you are the Data Controller, and those where you are a Data Processor.

-Do check your national data privacy authority website for guidelines on format of the register and information the be included.
+Do check your national data privacy authority website for guidelines on format of the register, and information to be included.

-Alternatively, you can join GDPRWise as you can generate your GDPR Register in a single click once you have validated the filled-in dossier we create based on your industry sector and country of registration.
+Alternatively, you can join GDPRWise as you can generate your GDPR Register in a single click, once you have validated the filled-in dossier we have created, based on your industry sector and country of registration.

-This seventh item is often overlooked, but as GDPR related challenges often arise from broken off staff relationships, it should be firmly on your radar to get right.
+This seventh item is often overlooked.
+However, GDPR related challenges often arise from broken off staff relationships.
+Also, this should be firmly on your radar to get right.